-My Metagraph NFT project is based on a series of abstract digital drawings created 20 years ago, reborn on the blockchain as a collection of 1/1 audiovisual NFTs .
+My Metagraph NFT project is based on a series of abstract digital drawings created 20 years ago, reborn on the blockchain as a collection of 1/1 audiovisual NFTs.
 You can view all of the works minted thus far here.

-There will be a total of 23 works in this series, each of which is a 23-second loop containing animation and original audio.
+There will be a total of 23 Metagraph Animation NFT’s, each of which is a 23-second loop containing animation and original audio.
 These works are based on my Metagraph series of abstract digital drawings created in New York’s East Village and Southampton New York between 1999 and 2004.
 The pieces were drawn on a PowerMac 8600 in Adobe Illustrator on a Wacom tablet.
 The number 23 is personally significant as it a birthdate I share with my daughter Aya.
 The first Metagraph Animation NFT, Urbanite, was minted on March 30, 2021, and sold that afternoon.
 The original drawing was created in 1999.

 The first five Metagraph NFTs (early mints) were minted in 2021 prior to the introduction of collections on Foundation.
 These works include Mesmertron, which was exhibited in NFT Now, an early online exhibition of NFT art curated by Anne Spalter.
 Mesmertron is the first work of mine sold on the secondary market.
 All of the early mints are sold, with the exception of Memesis, which resides in the Techspressionism permanent collection.

 The remaining 18 works will reside within my Metagraph collection on Foundation.
-New works will be minted on the 23rd day of each month.
-Floor price will increase by 0.1 ETH with each work sold into the primary market.
+New works are minted on the 23rd day of each month.

 Metagraph Animation #3

 Colin Goldberg, Mesmertron, 2003-2021. • SOLD

 1/1 NFT.
 23-second MPEG-4 video, 1404 x 1080 px.